strdr4605/TMPS/README.md

 ## Domain area

-I used as a domain the types of groups of universities as follows :  PBL and NoPbl.
+I used as a domain the types of groups of university as follows :  PBL and NoPbl.

 ## Implementation